Research and development (PPORD)

 ECHA assesses the PPORD notification and may impose conditions to the PPORD exemption.
 The manufacturer or importer of the substance has to comply with the imposed conditions and must inform relevant customers involved in the PPORD.

 If a substance used for PPORD is subject to restriction or authorisation, the respective decisions will specify how they apply to PPORD.
-They will also define the maximum quantities of the substance that can benefit from a PPORD exemption.
+They will also define the maximum quantities of the substance that can benefit from a PPORD exemption exemption.

 See also under the Support section